telerik/reporting-docs/report-items/graph/structure.md

 When the data appearing in a chart contains multiple variables, the chart may include a legend.
 The legend contains a list of the displayed chart variables and an example of their appearance.
 Legend content allows the user to identify the data from each variable in the Graph.

-For more information on formatting the legend of the Graph report item, refer to the article on [axes styling]({% slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/legend %}).
+For more information on styling the legend, refer to the article on [formatting the legend of the Graph report item]({% slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/legend %}).

 ## Title

 The Graph report item can have one or more titles that provide a brief description of what the displayed data refers to.

-For more information on formatting the title of the Graph report item, refer to the article on [axes styling]({% slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/title %}).
+For more information on styling the title, refer to the article on [formatting the title of the Graph report item]({% slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/title %}).